Dexalot/dexalot-docs/docs/Portfolio.md

 | ---- | ---- | ----------- |
 | _symbol | bytes32 | Symbol of the token |

 #### returns

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | [0] | contract IERC20Upgradeable | IERC20Upgradeable  IERC20 token |

 ### addToken

 Adds the given token to the portfolio

-_Only callable by admin
+**Dev notes:** _Only callable by admin.
-    We don't allow tokens with the same symbols but different addresses Native symbol is also added by default with 0 address_
+We don't allow tokens with the same symbols but different addresses.
+Native symbol is also added by default with 0 address._

 ```solidity
 function addToken(bytes32 _symbol, address _tokenAddress, uint32 _srcChainId, uint8 _decimals, enum ITradePairs.AuctionMode _mode) public virtual